charmingbrew/charmingbrew.github.io/_posts/2016-4-4-Dual-Signing.md

     signtool verify /pa /all "file.exe"

-If this command should show two valid signatures, your software will be signed and ready to distribute.
+If this command lists two valid signatures, your software will be signed and ready to distribute.